archaephyrryx/seiyuu/README.md

 Prerequesites
 =============

-The only external library that this script uses is that of JikanPy, the installation instructions for which can be found on the library's github page.
+The only external library that `seiyuu.py` uses is that of JikanPy, the installation instructions for which can be found on the library's github page.

+`cli.py` additionally relies on the `prompt_toolkit` python library.
+As `cli.py` is an interface to the `seiyuu.py` library code, this is a recommended (but not strictly necessary) dependency.

 Features
 ========